 Personal data may not be retained for longer than it is required.
 Once a server is no longer active or a student has stopped applying for courses, it may not be necessary to retain all the information held on them.
 Some data will be kept for longer periods than others.
 Calm’s data retention and data disposal procedures will apply in all cases.

 Personal data must be disposed of in a way that protects the “rights and freedoms” of data subjects (e.g. shredding, disposal as confidential waste, secure electronic deletion) and in line with the secure disposal procedure.

 12. Data breach procedure

-The Swedish Vipassana Association has integrated a data breach procedure.
-Any breach must be reported to the PCP / DPO consistent with the approved policy.
+Calm has integrated a data breach procedure.
+Any breach must be reported to the DPO consistent with the approved policy.

 13. Effective Date

 The policy will also be communicated with students and servers applying for courses in a understandable and comprehensive manner.
-A copy of this policy is available to all students and servers at request and can also be found on the web page of the Swedish Vipassana Association.
+A copy of this policy is available to all Calm users at request and can also be found on the web page.